 attends a job stability meeting with the customer, his/her representative, if any, the SE, and VR counselor, and all agree the customer has achieved job stability.
 Extended service providers are invited to attend, but their attendance is not mandatory.

+A Job Stability meeting between the customer, provider, customer’s circle of supports and VR-staff may be conducted remotely.

+When a work site will not allow a Supported Employment specialist on site (e.g. security clearance or safety concerns) or the Supported Employment specialist determines it is not safe to enter the work site, a VR director approved VR3472, Contracted Service Modification Request must be obtained prior to conducting the two required site visits.

+The VR3472 must include how the site visits will be conducted.

+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery for requirements and 3.6.4.2 Evaluation of Service Delivery.

 The Extended Services and long-term supports identified on the VR1646, Supported Employment Services, Job Stability Report, must be in place and working effectively before the VR counselor can determine whether the customer is stable in the job.

 The employment service provider providing the Extended Services sponsored by TWC-VR for youth with disabilities must be identified on VR1646 as an Extended Services provider.